7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 I used `mail.com` and `google.com` as the hosts for testing--they both redirected.
 At some point, I decided to convert everything to `HTTP/1.1`.
-HTTP/1.1 _requires_ a Host header (and I found that even HTTP/1.0 wouldn't work correctly without a Host header).
+HTTP/1.1 _requires_ a `Host` header (and I found that even HTTP/1.0 wouldn't work correctly without a Host header.
+I read something that said proxies may require the Host header).

-In addition,  HTTP/1.1 creates a persistent TCP connection in order to avoid the overhead of setting up a TCP connetion everytime the client makes a request.
+In addition,  HTTP/1.1 creates a `persistent TCP connection` in order to avoid the overhead of setting up a TCP connetion everytime the client makes a request.
 The problem with that state of affairs is that the only way\** the client knows that it has read the entire response is if the server closes the socket.

 > HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.
 For example,
 >